Carthus

 Be it sorcery or pyromancy, the arts that come in contact with humanity arrive at the same place.
 That is, they seek a will there.

 There has been much confusion over why the only part of Carthus we can explore is just the catacombs and not the entire desert civilization, even more so why Wolnir and his troops have joined the ranks of the dead and who killed them.
 Surely the lands drifting around Lothric would have brought the entire city, not just its crypt?
-This has led some to posit that Farron’s Undead Legion are to blame.
+This has led some fans to posit that Farron’s Undead Legion are to blame.
 We enter the Catacombs of Carthus from the Farron mausoleum built atop them, and Hawkwood mentions that the Abyss Watchers were willing to bury an entire country in order to stop the Abyss.
 Wouldn’t this mean that the legion destroyed Carthus and buried its people on the spot, building their base atop its remains?
 Not necessarily.
 Why would the Abyss Watchers bother to respectfully bury a civilization that had allowed the Abyss to fester, let alone embrace it?
 And if the legion was responsible for Carthus’ destruction, then there would be no Abyss and certainly no reanimated skeletons of its dabblers.
 However, one trip through the catacombs proves this can’t be further from the truth.
 Farron is not the reason.

 Soul of High King Wolnir.
 One of the atypical souls tinged with power.